We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Granny Smith

-What do you eat applesauce with?
+What do you eat with this recipe?

 - Baked ham, roast pork, braised pork chops, pork sausages